-A serene sculpture garden might not be the first place you think to bring children while visiting the dynamo of Myrtle Beach, but it should be if you want to be swept into a magical, enchanting world.

-Brookgreen Gardens in Murrells Inlet is the largest and oldest public sculpture garden in the US, with incredible bronzes set among stunning gardens.
+A serene sculpture garden might not be the first place you think to bring children while visiting Myrtle Beach, but it should be.
+The magical, enchanting world of Brookgreen Gardens in Murrells Inlet, the largest and oldest public sculpture garden in the US, is home to incredible bronzes set among stunning gardens.

-Created by Anna and Archer Huntington, it is their gift, along with Huntington Beach State Park, to all of us.
-Anna Hyatt Huntington is a renowned sculptor, and her flowing, wild, passionate work figures prominently in the gardens, joined by work from more than 350 other artists.
+Created by Anna and Archer Huntington, it is their gift, along with Huntington Beach State Park, to the public.
+Anna Hyatt Huntington is a renowned sculptor, and her flowing, wild, passionate work figures prominently in the gardens along with that of more than 350 other artists.
 In a place with enchanting views at every turn, make sure to seek out these five places that kids will find especially magical.